jackseceng/LinkShort/readme.md

 **This is not a functional application yet:**

-> I will make a full release on this repo when it is in a secure, working state
+> I will make a full release on this repo when it is in a secure, production ready state

 I am using this to learn:
 - Docker & Kubernetes